Apply for Grants

 What is the review process?

-All Letters of Intent (LOIs) are reviewed by members of ACGT’s Scientific Advisory Council.
+All Letters of Intent (LOIs) are reviewed by members of ACGT’s Scientific Advisory Council and approved reviewers.
 Those applicants whose LOIs are deemed responsive to the RFA and the mission of ACGT are invited to submit full applications, which will include the following sections: biosketch, budget, research plan (10-page max), literature citations, and letter of reference.
-Submitted applications will be reviewed by two peer reviewers based on the following rubric: overall impact, significance, approach, investigator, institutional environment.
+Submitted applications will be reviewed by two peer reviewers.
 The finalists’ applications will then be reviewed and selected by ACGT’s Scientific Advisory Council and ACGT’s Board of Directors.

 What is the Institutional Policy?